adrianflutur/flutter_improved_scrolling/README.md

 - #### Scrolling using the keyboard (Arrows, Page{Up, Down}, Spacebar, Home, End)

-  > You need to set `enableKeyboardScrolling: true` and then you can configure the scrolling amount, delay and curve by using `keyboardScrollConfig: KeyboardScrollConfig(...)`
+  > You need to set `enableKeyboardScrolling: true` and then you can configure the scrolling amount, duration and curve by using `keyboardScrollConfig: KeyboardScrollConfig(...)`

 - #### Scrolling using the middle mouse button ("auto-scrolling")